hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 8. [my08-mbed-blink.ino](my08-mbed-blink.ino)   starting to use the mbed compiler, fairly different from arduino code.

-9. [my09-tensorflow-machine-learning-link.md](my09-tensorflow-machine-learning-link.md) not getting this working yet.
-Sorry.
+9. [my09-tensorflow-machine-learning-link.md](my09-tensorflow-machine-learning-link.md) This is still kind of flakey.
+Read my opinions in that folder.
+I did get the TensorflowLite Hello_world working on the serial-plotter